radixdlt/typescript-radix-engine-toolkit/LTS.md

   NetworkId,
 } from "@radixdlt/radix-engine-toolkit";

-let knownAddresses = await LTSRadixEngineToolkit.Derive.knownAddresses(
+const knownAddresses = await LTSRadixEngineToolkit.Derive.knownAddresses(
   NetworkId.Mainnet /* The ID of the network to derive the addresses for. */ );
 console.log(knownAddresses);